Things to know before shopping

 2. When should I shop for my dress?

-Newer styles generally start coming into the store in October and the deadline for special orders is mid-end of January.
+Newer styles generally start coming into the store in October and the deadline for special orders is mid-end of January (most designers).
 Special ordered grad dresses can take several months (depending what month you purchase) to come into the store.
-The deadline to special order (on most designers) is the mid-end of January.
-If you are purchasing off the rack, then you are welcome anytime!
+If you are purchasing off the rack and want to take it home today, then you are welcome anytime!

 3. What is the typical appointment?